loonglade/loonglade/README.md

-👋 Hi, loonglade here

-👀 I’m interested in electronics, youtube automation, permacomputing and little scripts that makes everyone's life a lil better.
+Electronics, Youtube automation, and little scripts that can make someone's life a lil easier.

 📧 <a href="mailto:loonglade@pm.me">loonglade@pm.me</a>